Tonix22/LSM7002M_RISC-V_driver/README.md

 Flash: 33.0% (used 84548 bytes from 256000 bytes)

-Project is setup in platformio.ini which is avilable as an extension of VScode.
+### Compile the project
+Project setup is in platformio Vscode Extension.
+To compile open platformio and select coprocesorInt folder, then select dupin_barmetal-> build all